splynx/docs/files/en/finance/credit_notes/credit_notes.md

 #### Template of Credit note

 Credit notes in PDF format are fully customizable with [templates](configuration/system/templates/templates.md).
-You can create a new template using the different [variables](configuration/system/templates/templates_variables/templates_variables.md) or edit the build-in templates in `Config → Templates` (Type: **Credit Note PDF**).
-Then, open `Config → Company Information`, find the field `Credit Note PDF Template` and in drop down list choose the template that will be used by default in Splynx.
+You can create a new template using the different [variables](configuration/system/templates/templates_variables/templates_variables.md) or edit the build-in templates in *Config → Templates* (Type: **Credit Note PDF**).
+Then, open *Config → System → Company Information*, find the field `Credit Note PDF Template` and in drop down list choose the template that will be used by default in Splynx.

 ------------

 #### Notifications

-To **configure the notifications after credit note is created**, navigate to `Config → Finance → Notifications → Global (tab) → Credit notes` and set the required settings.
+To **configure the notifications after credit note is created**, navigate to *Config → Finance → Notifications → Global (tab) → Credit notes* and set the required settings.

 ![](credit_note_notifications.png)